 Be under age 65

 Be eligible for a waiver of premiums due to total disability

 Apply for additional insurance within one year from the date of notification of waiver approval on the basic S-DVI policy

-VMLI is mortgage protection insurance available to severely disabled veterans who have been approved by VA for a SAH.
+VMLI is mortgage protection insurance available to severely disabled veterans who have been approved by the VA for a SAH.
 Maximum coverage is the smaller of the existing mortgage balance or $200,000, and is payable only to the mortgage company.
 Protection is issued automatically following SAH approval, provided the veteran submits mortgage information required to establish a premium and does not decline coverage.
 Coverage automatically terminates when the mortgage is paid off.
 If a mortgage is disposed of through sale of the property, VMLI may be obtained on the mortgage of another home.